DXP features explained

 Transitioning to another content management system can bring tons of headaches for brands that sell online products via ecommerce or rely on marketing automation to improve conversion rates.
 With a best-of-breed DXP, however, a complete makeover isn't required.
 Instead, connectors allow brands to connect their favorite software tools and view them natively in the same interface as their content.

-A DXP helps brands take control of the entire technology stack, from digital asset management tools that store and organize all digital assets to analytics tools that help to provide actionable insight.
-Magnolia offers various Connector Packs that enable businesses to integrate easily with multiple tools that enhance the customer experience.
+A DXP helps businesses take control of their entire technology stack.
+This includes using digital asset management tools to store and organize all digital assets, as well as analytics tools to provide actionable insights.
+Magnolia offers multiple Connector Packs that allow businesses to easily integrate with various tools, thus enhancing the customer experience.

 How Magnolia handles integrations